-Dr Webster has been trained in No Needle, No Scalpel Vasectomy
+Drs.
+Webster and Hampton have been trained in No Needle, No Scalpel Vasectomy

 Once each vas tube is lifted through the small skin opening, it is divided under direct vision and one end is cauterized.
 Nothing is removed; the ends of the divided vas are placed out of alignment and kept from rejoining by applying a tiny clip to the sheath surrounding the vas so that one end stays inside the sheath, the other outside.
 While extremely effective (failure rate less than 1 in 2000), the technique provides for less scarring than when sutures are used.
 Procedure time is about 30 minutes.
 Most men say it hurts less than having a blood sample drawn.
 A scrotal support (jockstrap) is applied and should be worn overnight and reapplied, after a next-morning shower, when up and around for the next 2 days.
 Men are advised to recline on the evening of the vasectomy, light activity the next day, with most men resuming normal activity on the second day after the procedure.
 After vasectomy about half of men will take non-prescription pain pills (Tylenol or ibuprofen), often just to prevent expected discomfort; the other half don’t take any pain pills.
 About 1 in 1000 men will have enough discomfort to request a prescription pain medication.
 Semen samples will need to be sent to the office (12) weeks after the procedure to see if all stored sperm have been passed.
 Until you have received a negative semen analysis you must use a backup form of contraception.
 Ninety-eight percent of men are sperm-free after 12 weeks and 20 ejaculations, some sooner, and a few men will not be sperm-free for 5 or 6 months.